Cash Personal Checks

 If they will do, it will likely be based on exactly how much money you plan on cashing.

-Shop & Go: Walmart And Local Grocery Stores
+Shop and Go: Walmart And Local Grocery Stores

 We can see your surprised face here.
 "Does Walmart cash personal checks?
 They're too big to trust anything that is not business-related."